Need Support?

 AXK 5070 | AS 5070 | LS 5070 | 50 | 70 | 3 |

-Thrust needle bearings have smaller rolling diameters and are suitable for high axial load applications with limited space.
-They are commonly used in automotive transmissions, drive shafts, and small mechanical equipment.
-Thrust cylindrical bearings, on the other hand, have larger rolling diameters and higher load-carrying capacities.
-They are suitable for medium to large axial load applications, such as industrial equipment, metallurgical machinery, and machine tools.
+Thrust needle bearings, with their smaller rolling diameters, are ideal for handling high axial loads in compact spaces.
+They are often found in automotive transmissions, drive shafts, and small mechanical devices.
+Thrust cylindrical bearings, featuring larger rollers, offer higher load capacities and are better suited for medium to large axial load applications, such as industrial equipment, metallurgical machinery, and machine tools.

 In summary, thrust ball bearings and thrust roller bearings are common types of thrust bearings.
 They are designed to withstand and support axial loads in various applications.
 Selecting the appropriate bearing requires considering factors such as load magnitude, speed requirements, space limitations, and structural complexity.